Addes4/Numerical-methods-final-project/README.md

 The project is implemented in **MATLAB** and models the dynamics of a water tap (vattenkran) using numerical techniques such as:

 - Time-stepping algorithms
-- Nonlinear equation solving
+- Ordinary differential equations solving
-- Finite difference methods
+- Secant methods
-- Interpolation and extrapolation
+- Runge Kutta methods

 This project showcases the application of numerical methods to simulate real-world engineering systems.